 The University of Pittsburgh School of Medicine offers more than 20 electives to the fourth-year medical students attending Pitt or other academic institutions.
 Registration is required at least two months prior to the start date for the course.

 For more information about these experiences, please contact Kathy Molter.

 Students may participate in a number of acting internships available in Psychiatry for either four or eight weeks.
-The student will be assigned to an inpatient unit at Western Psychiatric Institute and Clinic.
+The student will be assigned to an inpatient unit at the UPMC Western Psychiatric Hospital.
 This experience will enhance your skills in dealing with assessment and management of psychiatric patients.
 Inpatient units available for acting internships include: Geriatrics, Schizophrenia, Dual Diagnosis (drug and alcohol), General Adult, and Eating Disorders.
 The internship provides the opportunity for students to: 1) conduct comprehensive psychiatric interviews and mental status examinations; 2) gather clinical data, generate differential diagnoses, formulate working diagnosis, and manage treatment; 3) plan and implement biopsychosocial treatment plans for patients with psychiatric illnesses; and 4) utilize the resources and skills of related mental health professionals.

 - Conduct comprehensive psychiatric interviews and mental status examinations.

 - Gather clinical data, generate differential diagnoses, formulate working diagnosis, and manage treatment.

 - Plan and implement biopsychosocial treatment plans for patients with psychiatric illnesses.